 Preferred Alternative 8: The increase in allowable harvest (due to changes in recreational data) from the update assessment will be allocated to the recreational sector.
 The increase for the recreational sector should be the amount attributable to the recalibration of MRIP catch estimates between 2015 and 2017.
-Commercial and recreational allocated to each sector between 2015 and 2017.
+Commercial and recreational allocations are based on the average percentages of the red snapper quota that would be allocated to each sector between 2015 and 2017.

-Alternative Year Total Commercial eational ACL ACL Percent ACL Percent Preferred Alternative 8 : Allocate increases due to the recalibration of MRIP catch 2016 13.960 6.768 48.5% 7.192 51.5% estimates to recreational sector; Average percentages between 2015 and 2017 2017 13.740 6.664 48.5% 7.076 51.5%
+Alternative Total Commercial Recreational ACL ACL Percent ACL Percent Preferred Alternative 8: Allocate increases due to the recalibration of MRIP catch 2016 13.960 6.768 48.5% 7.192 51.5% estimates to recreational sector; Average percentages between 2015 and 2017 2017 13.740 6.664 48.5% 7.076 51.5%